More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 1) Load both audio files, 2) Play Audio A and listen carefully, 3) Click Switch to instantly compare with Audio B at the same position, 4) Switch back and forth multiple times to hear differences, 5) Enable Loop to repeat a specific section.
 Focus on one aspect at a time (bass, treble, clarity, etc.).

-What do the difference percentages mean?
+What do the difference values mean?

 Can I compare different file formats?